hsotoparada/DeepPhasePick/README.md

 - Soto, H., & Schurr, B. (2020).
 DeepPhasePick: A method for Detecting and Picking SeismicPhases from Local Earthquakes based on highly optimizedConvolutional and Recurrent Deep Neural Networks.
 EarthArXiv preprint: https://eartharxiv.org/repository/view/1752/.

-Please let me know of any bugs found in the code...
+Please let me know of any bugs found in the code.

 ## Thanks: